RaulFD-creator/RaulFD-creator/README.md

 # Welcome to my Github repository

 Greetings and welcome to my Github repository, my name is Raúl Fernández Díaz and I'm a PhD Student working under the supervision of Prof. Denis Shields (UCD Conway Institute) and Thanh Lam Hoang (IBM Research) on Foundation Models for Protein Representation Learning.
-I hold a BSc. in Biotechnology and a MSc. in Bioinformatics, that allow me to tackle the complex idiosyncrasies of working at the interface between computation, statistics, biology, and chemistry with a holistic approach.
+I hold a BSc. in Biotechnology and a MSc. in Bioinformatics, which allow me to tackle the complex idiosyncrasies of working at the interface between computation, statistics, biology, and chemistry with a holistic approach.
 In this repository, you may find some projects I am working on.

 ##  Application of Foundation Models on Biochemistry